Aditya1101999/linkedin-post-automation/README.md

 # LinkedIn Post Automation

+> [!IMPORTANT]
+> Use with caution, LinkedIn account linked with the application.

 ## Overview

 LinkedIn Post Automation is a comprehensive application designed to automate the process of creating, enhancing, and posting content on LinkedIn.
 Leveraging AI-powered tools for content generation, image creation, and sentiment analysis, this project enables users to optimize their LinkedIn posts for maximum engagement and professionalism.

 ---

 ## Features